 Contractors And Workers

-It is your responsibility to find out whether your contractors are considered workers by WorkSafe.
-If they are, this may impact your total remuneration, which is one of the key factors that influences your premium and whether you need a WorkSafe insurance policy.
-If your total remuneration then exceeds $7,500, you must take out WorkSafe insurance.
+It is your responsibility to find out whether your contractors are considered workers by the VWA.
+If they are, this may impact your total remuneration, which is one of the key factors that influences your premium and whether you need to register for WorkCover insurance.
+If your total remuneration then exceeds $7,500, you must register for WorkCover insurance.
 Additionally, as the employer you may be liable if the contractor is injured while performing work for you.